m26unkwn/LightUI/README.md

 - Stacked List
 - Select List or Checkbox List

 ### Navigation

 LightUI contain simple Desktop Navigation

 - Simple Navigation

 ### Modal

-LightUI contain simple Modal Too Which you can use in desktop
+LightUI contain simple Modal Too Which you can use in desktop.

 ### Rating

 LightUI contain simplet Rating so user can use it.